*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

 It will also be the last World Cup to involve 32 teams, with a scheduled increase to 48 teams taking place from 2026.

 France are currently the favourites to retain the World Cup in Qatar.
-Brazil and Germany are next in line, with Gareth Southgate’s England currently fourth favourites to win it all.
+Brazil are next in line, with Gareth Southgate’s England currently third favourites to win it all.

-Spain, Belgium, Italy, Argentina, Netherlands and Portugal make up the rest of the top 10 in the betting.
+Spain, Italy, Belgium, Germany, Argentina, Netherlands and Portugal make up the rest of the top 10 in the betting.

 However, you can get big odds on Republic of Ireland, Northern Ireland, Scotland or Wales winning the World Cup if you fancy an upset in Qatar.